Who inspires you? What is it about them that lights a spark? Why?

 After another death of a black human, there is nothing I can say to express my emotions in a way that is meaningful enough.
 As a white woman, I have the privilege of education, health care, financial security, and a non-prejudiced gaze from people in positions of power.
 I have never been threatened by violence from a stranger.
-Nothing I say can compare to the voices of colored men and women who reap the trauma of inherited oppression.
+Nothing I say can compare to the voices of men and women of color who reap the trauma of inherited oppression.
 The systemic nature of patriarchy and a culture intent on capitalizing from division serves to scapegoat its failures onto the vulnerable, to break them down, to trod over them like dirt.

 “I can’t breathe.”

 The words of George Floyd have spoken for humanity.
 My stomach clenches when I say his words out loud.
 Tears pool in my eyes.
 I’m sickened by the spectrum of what it means to be American.